T

 TinyBizTools

 Create a professional HTML email signature for free.
 Works with Gmail, Outlook, and Apple Mail.
-Copy the HTML and paste it into your email settings.
+Copy and paste into your email settings — no signup needed.

 Template Style